Jam Thumbprint Cookies

 Classic Jam Thumbprint Cookies

-• Unsalted Butter: Bring your butter to room temperature before starting on your dough.
+• Unsalted Butter – Bring your butter to room temperature before starting on your dough.
+This way, it’s easier to mix.
+You can soften the butter quickly by microwaving it for 5-10 seconds.

 How to Make Thumbprint Cookies

-1. Prepare for Baking: Preheat the oven to 350°F (180°C).
-Line baking sheets with parchment paper or silicone baking mats.
-Set aside.
+1. Prepare to bake.
+Preheat the oven to 350°F while you line the baking sheets with parchment paper or silicone baking mats.

-5. Add Flour & Salt: Add the flour and salt and mix until the dough is just well combined.
+3. Add the dry ingredients.
+Now, add the flour and salt and mix until the dough comes together.
 Do not over-mix.

-7. Press: Use the end of a spatula, your thumb or the bottom of a measuring spoon to press the centers of the cookies down.
-Do this immediately after rolling them to help prevent the cookies from cracking.
+5. Indent the cookies.
+Use the handle of a wooden spoon, your finger, or the bottom of a measuring spoon to gently press a well in the center of each cookie.
+Do this immediately after rolling the dough, as it helps to prevent the cookies from cracking.

-8. Add Jam: Fill the centers with jam.
-I used roughly 1/2 teaspoon per cookie.
+6. Fill the thumbprints.
+Next, fill the centers with jam.
+I used roughly ½ teaspoon per cookie.

 Tips for the Best Thumbprint Cookies

-• Use a Food Scale: For the best results, I always recommend using a food scale to measure your dry ingredients.
+• Use a food scale.
+For the best results, I always recommend using a food scale to measure your dry ingredients.
 Flour especially.
-This cookie dough is already fairly thick so that they don’t spread a crazy amount, so over-measuring your flour will very quickly lead to dry, firm cookies.
+This cookie dough is already fairly thick to avoid spreading, so over-measuring the flour leads to dry, firm cookies.

-• Press Immediately: As soon as you form the cookie dough balls (and roll them in sugar, if you choose to do that step), press the centers down.
+• Press the cookies right after rolling.
+As soon as you form the cookie dough balls (and roll them in sugar, if you choose to do that step), press the centers down.
 As the cookie dough sits, the edges start to dry out, so waiting to press your cookies can lead to cracking.

 How to Store these Cookies